Tonto Natural Bridge: History

 This natural bridge was first documented by David Gowan, a Scotsman, in 1877 while hiding from Apache tribe members.
 Gowan was impressed by the location and persuaded his family to emigrate and live there.
 Gowan also tried to claim the land for himself under squatter's rights.
 David Gowan died in January 1926.
-When deputy sheriff Jim Kline on his regular two week's visit, couldn't locate Gowan at his little cabin, he looked around and secured the help of a posse, which found David's body in Deer Creek.
+When deputy sheriff Jim Kline on his regular two weeks' visit, couldn't locate Gowan at his little cabin, he looked around and secured the help of a posse, which found David's body in Deer Creek.
 The remains were buried just where they were found beside the creek.

 Gowan family members lived near the bridge until 1948.
 Their lodge building survives to this day and is included in the National Register of Historic Places.
 In 1948, Glen L. Randall, a native of Pine, Arizona, purchased the Tonto Natural Bridge, the Lodge including 160 acres surrounding the natural wonder with his father Walter Randall and a brother owning a portion of it also.

 After Randall's death in 1967, his wife Eloise Kleinman Randall sold the property and it eventually was made into a State Park.